315+ Telescopes Ranked

 Read our scoring methodology here

-I’ve found that Celestron’s NexStar 8SE, being the largest of the NexStar line, gives similar views to the vastly less expensive 8” Dobsonians on the market – albeit lacking the stability and wide field of view that makes those scopes so popular.
+As I see it, Celestron’s NexStar 8SE, being the largest of the NexStar line, gives similar views to the vastly less expensive 8” Dobsonians on the market, albeit lacking the stability and wide field of view that make Dobsonian scopes so popular.
+In theory, I could say it’s a great scope with few compromises other than the price tag.

-In theory we’d like to say it’s a great scope with few compromises other than the price tag.
-Unfortunately it’s sold with a somewhat-undersized mount, and with a relative dearth of accessories getting it to reach its full potential will cost nearly as much as upgrading to one of Celestron’s other computerized 8” telescopes.
-That being said, if you’re willing to put up with some of the 8SE’s faults it’s not a bad pick at all.
+Unfortunately, it’s sold with a somewhat-undersized mount, and with a relative dearth of accessories, getting it to reach its full potential will cost nearly as much as upgrading to one of Celestron’s other computerized 8” telescopes like the NexStar Evolution 8.

 How It Stacks Up